The Great Buck Howard

 There is a scene at the end when Buck Howard looks at Colin Hanks.
 Looks at him and you will believe, too.
 When I left the theater I said to my friends "I have just seen the best movie of the year.
 And it's March."

-A genuinely fresh movie4
+A genuinely fresh movie

 I'm not a huge John John Malkovich fan, but this seems like one of those rare occasions when actor and role seem perfectly matched to produce an entertaining movie.
 Malkovich plays Buck Howard, a failing magician loosely based on the Amazing Kreskin.
 Malkovich's character is both corny and charming.
 He undergoes a transformation from being frustrated with his fate of performing for small-town America, to finding the his big break didn't necessarily bring him what he most needed.
 Meanwhile, Colin Hanks (Tom Hank's son) plays a young man searching for himself after dropping out of law school.
 Ultimately, this movie isn't a slapstick comedy and you probably won't find yourself laughing out loud.
 Nonetheless, it has some funny moments and is a breath of fresh air compared to the stale comedies Hollywood has been producing (with their utterly predictable plots).I found myself unable to predict where exactly the story was going or what would happen next to Buck Howard - and I loved that.
 Hopefully you will too.